2022 Kanpur violence: Aftermath

 After the violence, few shops remained open in the Muslim-dominated areas such as Becon Ganj, Yatim Khana and Nai Sarak.

 On 4 June, Uttar Pradesh Chief Minister Yogi Adityanath talked with enforcement officials via video conference and directed the officials to take strict action against those responsible for the violence.
 He also asked for increased deployment of police force in affected areas and regular patrolling in the sensitive areas of the district.

 Rashtriya Lok Dal condemned the violence and prompted for peace.

-On 5 June, flag marches were held in the affected areas of the city, and companies of the Provincial Armed Constabulary (PAC) were been deployed.
+On 5 June, flag marches were held in the affected areas of the city, and companies of the Provincial Armed Constabulary (PAC) were deployed.

 Lucknow police were holding peace meetings with Muslim groups in Kanpur.

 BJP leader Mohsin Raza said the violence was pre-planned to coincide with Indian Prime Minister Narendra Modi's visit to the region.

 Editors Guild of India blamed some news channels for intentionally "creating circumstances that target vulnerable communities by spewing hatred towards them and their beliefs".

 Investigation

 Initially, the Uttar Pradesh Police Saturday booked 500 people over the charges of rioting and arrested 18.

-The city police commissioner constituted a SIT for detailed investigation in connection with rioting and violence in Kanpur’s Parade area.
+The city police commissioner constituted a SIT for detailed investigation in connection with rioting and violence in Kanpur's Parade area.
 FIRs was lodged in the case in which 40 people have been charged with rioting and 1,000 others have been mentioned as unidentified.
 The Uttar Pradesh Police on June 4 arrested the main accused Hayat Zafar Hashmi and three others were also arrested from the Hazaratganj police station area of Lucknow.
 The police have also found documents of four organizations like AICC, SDPI, CFI and RIF have been found with Hashmi.

 The Kanpur Police has identified local Muslim leader Hayat Zafar Hashmi, national president of the Maulana Muhammad Jauhar Ali Fans Association, as the main conspirator behind the violence that erupted in the city, he was arrested from Lucknow.
 It is alleged that Hashmi incited the people, which led to stone pelting and clashes between two groups.
 In the past, Hashmi was also allegedly involved in violent demonstrations against the proposed CAA and the NRC in Kanpur.Police were also investigating the links between protestors and the Islamic outfit Popular Front of India (PFI).
 Evidence of foreign funding through transactions in bank accounts of the accused have been also discovered.

 On 4 June, Kanpur police commissioner Vijay Singh Meena said that the gangster act will be imposed on the accused.

 On 5 June, a curfew has been imposed in Bareilly till 3 July after a Muslim cleric Tauqir Raza announced large protests for 10 June.

 As of 7 June, about 50 were arrested.

 The FIR has been registered against three individuals who operated Twitter handles such as 'Duggalsahab15', 'shivaisrael' and 'AkhandBharat', and two Facebook account holders Abu Zaid and Kaushal Patel.

 A petrol pump situated nearby the Deputy Padav was sealed crossing on 7 June after a CCTV footage showed people taking fuel in bottles prior to violence.